SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(5-Researches).md

 research.addItems(item1, item2, item3, ...);
 ```

-In our example above, we only got our fire cake.<br>
+In our example above, we only got our fire cake.

 So let's add that to the Research.

 ```java